mbndr/arch-dotfiles/README.md

 # Arch-Dotfiles
-These are my early stage dotfiles for my Arch Linux system.
+These are the dotfiles of my Arch Linux system I currently only use to play around.
 I'm no Arch expert and it's possible that there are many mistakes in my dotfiles.
 Feel free to report these.

 ![screenshot](/misc/screenshot.png)